kimjoar/writings/backbone-mixins.md

 Testing
 -------

-We could have tested the mixins by themself, but as they are always used by other components, that felt strange.
+We could have tested the mixins by themselves, but as they are always used by other components, that felt strange.
 Many of them create essential functionality in the components they are mixed with, and many components also have their idiosyncracies in how they use the mixed in code.

 Luckily, Jasmine has a great way to include similar tests several places.